NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 Click the '+' button at the top left corner.
 The 'New App' dialog should appear.
 There you have to fill the public *App Store* name of your app and primary language.

 Also, you have to set *Bundle ID*, which must match the *Bundle ID* referred in ['1.1.
 Bundle ID'](#bundle-id).
-If the drop-down does not contain a suitable match, you are probably missing an *App ID* refered at ['2.4.
+If the drop-down does not contain a suitable match, you are probably missing an *App ID* referred at ['2.4.
 Identifiers - App IDs'](#identifiers-app-ids).
 If there is a wildcard *App ID*, that is a potential match so select it.
 You will be able to type the suffix, replacing the wildcard in a text box.

 At that point you have to fill in the App Information.